w3c/wcag3/guidelines/groups/images-and-media/media-alternatives/media-alternatives-usability-testing.md

 * Examples of fixed issues based on the results

 :::example
+[Title, role, or organization] asserts that:

+* We conduct tests with users who need media alternatives, and the issues were fixed based on the findings.

 * **Scope:** videos on the following URLs:
   * "What is accessibility?" https://xxx.xxx/yyyy1
   * "About assistive technologies" https://xxx.xxx/yyyy2